 This morning we’ll take a game drive to see animals such as lions, elephant, eland, ostrich, giraffes, black rhinos, springboks, gemsboks, kudu, and many more antelope, as well as plenty of birdlife.

-Once back at the lodge we will gather for a cozy dinner together.
+This evening we will gather for another cozy dinner together.

 Day 13 -